Graham Hill plane crash: Aftermath

 The Times reported that Hill may have over-estimated his flying ability.

 Hill's widow, Bette, was sued for damages by the administrators of Smallman's estate.
 A High Court writ was issued in June 1977.
 As Hill was uninsured, settling the case took a large portion of his money.

-Because the crash killed the majority of Graham Hill's own Formula One team Embassy Hill (including Hill himself and driver Tony Brise), this left the team with only the deputy team manager and two mechanics as its members.
+Because the crash killed the majority of Graham Hill's own Formula One team Embassy Hill (including Hill himself and driver Tony Brise), the team was left with only the deputy team manager Allan Turner and two mechanics as its members.
 Embassy Hill could not continue to compete and soon the team closed down.